jhund/filterrific/doc/meta.md

    * `gem bump --version major` # 0.0.1 -> 1.0.0
    * `gem bump --version minor` # 0.0.1 -> 0.1.0
    * `gem bump --version patch` # 0.0.1 -> 0.0.2
+4. Make sure there are no uncommitted changes!
+They will be pushed to rubygems.
-4. Release it.
+5. Release it.
    * `gem release`
-5. Create a git tag and push to origin.
+6. Create a git tag and push to origin.
    `gem tag`